code-not-found/code-not-found.github.io/_posts/blogger/2014-04-26-blogger-syntaxhighlighter-setup.md

 ## 2) The SyntaxHighlighter theme

-There are a number of themes available for SyntaxHighlighter, for the complete list please check following [link](http://alexgorbatchev.com/SyntaxHighlighter/manual/themes/).
-The style sheet below is the default theme.
+There are [a number of themes available for SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/manual/themes/), the style sheet below is the default theme.

 ``` xml
 <link href="http://alexgorbatchev.com/pub/sh/current/styles/shThemeDefault.css" rel="stylesheet" type="text/css" />
 ```

 ## 3) The specific brush(es) needed for the blog
 Depending on the structured language that needs to be highlighted, the corresponding brush needs to be imported.
-For a complete list of all available brushes please check following [link](http://alexgorbatchev.com/SyntaxHighlighter/manual/brushes/).
+The SyntaxHighlighter site contains [a complete list of all available brushes](http://alexgorbatchev.com/SyntaxHighlighter/manual/brushes/).
 In this example we will add the brushes for <var>'Java'</var> and <var>'XML'</var>.

 ``` xml
 <script src="http://alexgorbatchev.com/pub/sh/current/scripts/shBrushJava.js" type="text/javascript"></scrip>